This is a belated post as I finished moving some times ago and thought I would blog about some tips to remind myself for future house moving.

 5) Check how many trolley spaces the movers have

-Another thing I learnt was that they do not accept squeezing in of "loose items" even if there's space on their truck, "loose items" being anything that's not placed on their trolleys and wrapped.
-A 10ft truck can fit 6 of such trolleys.
-So if your items are big eg. wardrobe, bed, sofa, dining table, it is likely that one item would already take up one trolley space.
+A 10-ft truck can fit 6 such trolleys.
+So if your items are bulky eg. wardrobe, bed, sofa, dining table, it is likely that one item would already take up one trolley space.
 So prioritize what are the "must-move", especially when you see that they have only a few trolleys left.
-Luckily I checked with them and told them no need to move the storeroom stuff and sofa.
+Luckily I checked with them and told them to leave aside the storeroom stuff and sofa, which are non-essential.

 6) Label the cartons with stick-on papers and number them all